eliyaoo32/DepSynt/README.md

 ## How to run comparison between DepSynt, Ltlsynt and Strix on multiple benchmarks together
 * This process can take very long time on the VM.
 * All the execution have to be run sequentially on the VM.
-* Note that the results reported in the paper were obtained on a high performance computing cluster with parallel runs.
-These times may differ from those obtained from the TACAS Artifact Evaluation VM.
+* Note that the results reported in the paper were obtained on a high performance computing cluster with parallel runs using Slurm.
+* These times may differ from those obtained from the TACAS Artifact Evaluation VM.
 However, the relative trends should be the same as those reported in the paper.

 ```bash
 chmod +x ./run-comparison.sh